Home

 Welcome to the AAC-Lab

 Our ability to interact with others is compromised when we experience barriers to effective communication.
-In healthcare, effective patient-provider communication is essential to achieving positive medical outcomes.
-Physical and linguistic barriers to communication have been shown to significantly increase a hospitalized patient’s risk of experiencing a preventable adverse event.
+Effective patient-provider communication is essential to achieving positive medical outcomes and reducing the risk of experiencing a preventable adverse event when hospitalized or living in a nursing home or assisted living facility.

 The Hurtig-AAClab focuses on developing an understanding of the impact of physical and linguistic barriers to communication and developing tools to allow people to overcome those barriers.
+The following article makes the case for maintaining telepractice as an option.

 What You'll Find in the AAC-Lab